List of Marvel Comics characters: M: Major Liberty

 Major Liberty is a character appearing in American comic books published by Marvel Comics.
 He first appeared in U.S.A.
 Comics #1–4.

 John Liberty is a superhero who is empowered by the ghosts of America's past.

 Mako

 Mako is the name of several characters appearing in American comic books published by Marvel Comics.

 Atlantean version

 Mako is an Atlantean and member of Attuma's barbarian horde.
 He worked with Gort in an attempt to capture Vision.
+Mako acted as the diversion so that Gort can use a sonic wave device on Vision.

 Inventor version

 An unidentified inventor went by the name of Mako and became the head of Project: Ultra-Tech.

 First Line ally

-Mako was an Atlantean-shark hybrid who was created by the scientist Vyrra and served Byrrah and Warlord Krang when Namor was missing.
+Mako was a genetically engineered Atlantean/shark hybrid who was created by the scientist Vyrra and served Byrrah and Krang when Namor was missing in the 1960s.

 Young Masters member

-Mako is a member of the Young Masters and an artificial hybrid of Attuma, Orka, Tyrak, and U-Man, inheriting their respective powers.
-He is later killed by Lady Bullseye before appearing alive in Avengers Undercover.
+Mako is a member of the Young Masters and a test tube Atlantean made from the cell samples of Attuma, Orka, Tyrak, and U-Man, inheriting their respective powers.